 Cover the focaccia and let rise at room temperature for 8-12 hours.
 It's ready when it has filled out the corners of the pan and is looking quite bubbly and airy on top.

-About an hour before you plan to bake the focaccia, preheat the oven to 400F and top the focaccia.
+About an hour before you plan to bake the focaccia, preheat the oven.
 Thirty minutes prior to baking, dimple and top the focaccia.

-Then top it with shredded cheddar cheese, flaky salt, and cracked black pepper.
+Then top it with shredded cheddar cheese, flaky salt, and (optional) cracked black pepper.

-Place the focaccia with cheese pan back near the stove (or near the oven) so that the heat gives the yeast one final boost of activity.
+Place the focaccia with cheese pan back near the oven so that the heat gives the yeast one final boost of activity.
 This will help the dough bubble up around the toppings and hold them in place.

 - Extra spicy pepper and onion focaccia - If you want an extra spicy focaccia, leave the seeds in the minced poblano, and use a chili pepper infused olive oil for dimpling and finishing your focaccia.
 You could also sub in hotter peppers like jalapeños or habaneros in place of poblanos.